 Our campaign has been fully funded by the Whitemarsh Republican Committee.

 The county has a plan to fix Butler Pike, but it doesn’t have a plan to address the ongoing issue of storm water along Butler Pike in the historic district.
 During the September presentation by the county on the status of Butler Pike, it was apparent neither the county or the township had made an effort to get all of the property owners along that portion of Butler Pike in a room to start a discussion on solving the problem.
 If elected, what would you do differently?

 The Colonial School District recently underwent a bidding process for a new middle school.
 The bids received under its “Responsible Contractors” policy resulted in just two bids and both were over budget.
-After the school board waived the policy for the general contractor and rebid the project, it received double the number of bids and was able to secure a general contract at a savings of three to four million dollars.
-Should Whitemarsh Township review its similar ordinance and consider repealing it?
+After the school board waived the policy for the general contractor and rebid the project, it received double the number of bids.
+The school district was able to secure a general contract at a savings of three to four million dollars.
+Should Whitemarsh Township review its RCO and consider repealing it?

-Over the past couple of years, there has been growing concern about development, especially as it pertains to townhouse developments.
+Over the past couple years there has been growing concern about development, especially as it pertains to townhouse developments.
 What is your view of townhouse developments?
 And if they are a concern, what would you do to manage their growth?

 Does Whitemarsh need a connection to 76?
 If so, how would you advocate for it?

 When I need to take 76 (Schuylkill Expressway), which by the way I try to avoid, I take 476 (when it was easy to get to without all of the road closures) to get on 76.
 To me this is a connection to 76.